Lose weight by achieving higher ketone levels

 Before we get started, here’s a short recap of the tips so far: The first and most crucial piece of advice was to choose a low-carb diet.
-The next were eating when hungry, eating real food, measuring progress wisely, thinking long-term, avoiding fruit, alcohol and artificial sweeteners, review your medications, stressing less and sleeping more, eating less dairy and nut products, stocking up on vitamins and minerals and finally, exercise.
+The next were eating when hungry, eating real food, eating only when hungry, measuring progress wisely, being persistent, avoiding fruit, beer and artificial sweeteners, review your medications, stressing less and sleeping more, eating less dairy and nut products, stocking up on vitamins and minerals, using intermittent fasting and finally, exercising smart.

-Warning: Not recommended for type 1 diabetics, see below.
+Warning: Not recommended for people with type 1 diabetes, see below.

-We’ve now arrived at tip number 14.
-If you’re still having trouble losing weight, despite following the 13 pieces of advice listed above, it might be a good idea to bring out the heavy artillery: optimal ketosis.
-Many people stalling at weight plateaus while on a low carb diet have found optimal ketosis helpful.
-It’s what can melt the fat off once again.
+We’ve now arrived at tip number 16.
+If you’re still having trouble losing weight, despite following the 15 pieces of advice listed above, it might be a good idea to bring out a controversial option: higher ketone levels.
+Why is it controversial?
+For most people, “low” or “higher” ketone levels don’t make a difference for health and weight loss, and in general we do not recommend shooting for a specific ketone level.
+However, for some people stalling at weight plateaus while on a low carb diet, trying to raise ketone levels may be of benefit.

 To encourage ketone production, the amount of insulin in your bloodstream must be low.
 The lower your insulin, the higher your ketone production.
-And when you have a well-controlled, sufficiently large amount of ketones in your blood, it’s basically proof that your insulin is very low – and therefore, that you’re enjoying the maximum effect of your low-carbohydrate diet.
-That’s what’s called optimal ketosis.
+And when you have a well-controlled, sufficiently large amount of ketones in your blood, it’s basically proof that your insulin is very low – and therefore, that you’re enjoying the maximum effect of your low-carbohydrate diet.3

 Today, there are reasonably-priced gadgets available for measuring ketone levels at home.
 One needle prick of the finger, and in just a few seconds you’ll know your blood ketone level.